asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 ##Higher-level abstractions

-Based on a small and consistent tool set in Akka's core, Akka.NET also provides powerful, higher-level abstractions on top it.
+Based on a small and consistent tool set in ProtoActor's core, ProtoAct also provides powerful, higher-level abstractions on top it.

 ###Messaging Patterns